JacobReynolds/the-hallway/beep-boop/foundation/index.md

 Random notes that don't have a home yet.

-### Softmax

-A [softmax activation function](https://en.wikipedia.org/wiki/Softmax_function) is a mathematical expression that will take the outputs from a layer or a neural network and distributed them into probabilities, such that all the outputs sum to equal 1.
-This is an easy way to add probability distribution to the output of your net.

 ### Hyperparameters

 Hyperparameters are design choices made by the creator of the neural network that tune various characteristics of the NN.
 E.g. how many layers exist in the hidden layer.